ALL written material needs editing. From full-scale novels and biographies to restaurant menus, mailouts and websites.

-No matter how you are trying to communicate via the written word, make sure it is the right word.
-Ensure whatever you write is fully understood by those you intend to reach.
+To communicate via the written word, it is essential to use the right words and phrasing.
+This ensures everything you write is fully understood by those you aim to reach.

-Bad punctuation, incorrect grammar, wrong spellings and the misuse of words are the major crimes.
-Too many sentences are full of hyperbole that says nothing or obscures the intended meaning.
+Bad punctuation, incorrect grammar, wrong spelling and misused words are major barriers to being understood.
+So, too, are convoluted and overlong sentences that say nothing or obscure the intended meaning.

-Our newspapers and television screens are littered with incorrect grammar from advertisers and their agencies.
-Restaurant menus, shop signs, direct mail flyers and posters everywhere are rife with errors.
+Newspapers. television screens and the internet are littered with incorrect grammar, most of it from advertisers and their agencies.
+Elsewhere we see restaurant menus, shop signs, direct mail flyers and posters rife with errors.

-Simplicity means sales and satisfied customers.
-Make it clear and concise to prevent your help lines being flooded by angry customers.
+Getting it right means sales and satisfied customers.
+Make your message clear and concise to prevent your help lines being flooded by angry customers.

-For firm but careful nurturing of your creation, entrust your manuscript to those who love words and who have had a lifetime’s experience of tailoring their writing to the needs of the market.
+For firm but careful nurturing of your creation, entrust your words to those who love them and who have years of experience in tailoring your writing to the needs of the market.